vega/vega-lite/site/docs/text.md

 ### Scatterplot with Text

 Mapping a field to `text` channel of text mark sets the mark's text value.
-For example, we can modify the color scatterplot above to have each mark as text showing the initial character of its origin.
+For example, we can make a colored scatterplot with text marks showing the initial character of its origin, instead of [`point`](point.html#color) marks.

 <span class="vl-example" data-name="text_scatter_colored"></span>